-This past year, I've fished this creek -- where I typically lose count of my days on the water -- very few times.
+This past year, I've fished this creek—where I typically lose count of my days on the water—very few times.
 I'd like to claim that this is mostly due to a lack of time, my time on the road causing me to need to devote my time at home to less leisurely pursuits than fishing, but doing so would be largely disingenuous.
 The fact is, I lost interest.
-I lost the desire that normally pushes me out the door and onto the stream expecting, most likely, to be underwhelmed.
+I lost the desire that normally pushes me out the door.
+Instead, I expected to be underwhelmed.
 Even bored.

 More important than its forgotten virtues is how well I know it.
 I know its banks, its stream bed, the vegetation that hangs over its head.
 When I return after a storm, I can see immediately how and where the creek has changed.
 I know where trout hold, especially the ones I've never been able to catch.
 And, those elusive trout aside, I know how to fish it.
 I know how to have success on that tricky little creek that perplexes many a more accomplished angler.
 I have a level of confidence there that I lack on all other waters.

 It is this level of intimacy that we share with only our home waters, whether they be one creek or several rivers, that creates an experience that can't be replicated anywhere else, regardless of how good the fishing is.
 By reminding us of how deep a connection we can form with waters we truly come to know, these streams and rivers will always have something to offer, regardless of how many days we've spent trudging along their banks or where we've traveled in between.